Frequently Asked Questions

 We are often asked if we believe, because we are providing services to more children, does this mean more children are being abused in our community.
 We do not necessarily believe more children are being abused, however, we attribute the rise in cases to partner agencies observing the benefits of bringing children to the Center, both in terms of the outcome of their case, as well as the positive effects on the child and family.

-Why do you provide services to caregivers?
+Do you provide services to caregivers/families?

 What makes the CAC staff prepared to work with children who have been abused?